Hundreds attend Prairie Grove Clothesline Fair

 PRAIRIE GROVE, Ark.
-(KNWA) — Hundreds attended the annual Prairie Grove Clothesline Fair Monday, Sept.
+(KFTA) — Hundreds attended the annual Prairie Grove Clothesline Fair Monday, Sept.
 2.

 For 66 years, the event has continued to increase in popularity.